 2. eToro Account Opening

-After you are signed up and logged in, you can immediately start trading with a $100,000 demo account.
-You can switch between profiles with a “Virtual portfolio” button next to your profile avatar.
+After you sign up and log in, you can start trading with a $100,000 demo account.
+You can switch between profiles with the “Virtual portfolio” button.
+It is next to your profile avatar.

 3. eToro Withdrawal

 Withdrawing money from eToro is fast and simple.
 The withdrawal charge is $5.
 There are several different methods to withdraw money.
 Retail traders can withdraw money to their bank account, credit/debit card or electronic wallet.
 The withdrawal process takes 1-8 working days depending on the withdrawal process.

 Withdrawals sent in currencies other than USD are subject to conversion fees.
 You may face charges from the funding provider in the transfer.
 This could be an intermediary bank, receiving bank or credit card provider.

 4. eToro Trading Platform

 eToro is a multi asset trading platform combining autonomous and social trading in one place.
 Huge variety of tradable assets, advanced technical and analytical tools and is ease of use are additional benefits.
 Their trading platform has a clean design and useful functions.
 The menus and buttons are logically placed.
 Everything is clearly marked.
 They have an easy-to-use search function.
 During our testing, it proved to be accurate and intuitive.

 The main page is not customizable.
 You can though create your own default page.
 You can add a news feed, watchlists, portfolio and notification alerts.
 These notifications appear as icon updates or browser notifications on their web platform.
 You can set up push notification to smart phones.

 eToro is available in 21-languages.
 These include: English, French, Russian, Spanish, German, Italian and Polish.
 There are several other European and Asian languages.